 - Turkeys get spooked by loud noises, and when they do, they often crowd together along a fence.

 - The wild turkey was Benjamin Franklin's pick for America's national bird.

-For lots more information about turkeys, check out the links on the next page.
+For lots more information about turkeys, check out the links below.

 Related HowStuffWorks Articles